introducing nico pilkes from across the river.

 How can you benefit from a coach?
 Well, they can inspire you with confidence, guide you through transitions in life, allow you to see new perspectives, prompt positive change, provide a sense of clarity and help you reach your potential.
 In short, coaching is an investment in yourself and more people are realizing it every day.
 It’s easy to come up with a list of benefits of coaching on an individual level, but as a business having your employees coached is just as much of an investment.
 Improved communication, better working relationships, increased employee engagement and identifying and developing talent are all recognized advantages.

-Whilst it’s often difficult to wade through the thousands of coaches out there and find the right one, there are several traits that seem to be constant among the best coaches.
-A positive mindset, an ability to listen well, a passion for people and coaching, a good communicator and someone who has the capacity to relate to your needs and desires in some way.
+Whilst it’s often difficult to wade through the thousands of coaches out there and find the right one, several traits seem to be constant among the best coaches.
+A positive mindset, an ability to listen well, a passion for people and coaching, a good communicator and someone who can relate to your needs and desires in some way.
 After all, a coach is someone who is the sounding board to your thoughts.
 They are the people who allow you to see past your own preconceptions, opinions and mental blocks to a world of clear skies.

 Nico Pilkes, founder of Across the River, is a coach who seems to tick a lot of those requirements.
 Having worked in countless companies and roles, as well as going through a time in his life that changed everything, Nico is a rare example of positivity.
 We talked to him about the importance of talking, advice that everyone can use and the darker times in his own life.